Petting Zoos Near NYC Where Kids Can See Farm Animals

 About 2 hours by car from Midtown Manhattan

-Mingle with rescued farm animals like Amos and Jessie, the cows, and Sister Mary Frances, a potbelly pig, at this 110-acre sanctuary in New York's Hudson Valley.
-Seasonal weekend tours are offered to the public, while members and groups can attend year-round.
-Overnight stays, a summer camp, and other event options are available, too.
-While the animals are friendly, organizers ask that visitors refrain from feeding them during your hourlong tour.
-Head into town to pick up a treat at Hudson Valley Dessert Company, or any number of the great restaurants that fill the walkable river town of Saugerties.
+Mingle with rescued farm animals like Amos and Jessie, the cows, and Amelia, a potbelly pig, at this 110-acre sanctuary in New York's Hudson Valley.
+Seasonal weekend tours are offered to the public from April to November, while members and groups can attend year-round.
+Overnight stays, a summer camp, and other event options are available.
+While the animals are friendly, organizers ask visitors to refrain from feeding them during your hour-long tour.
+When you're done, head into town to pick up a treat at the Hudson Valley Dessert Company, or any number of the great restaurants that fill the walkable river town of Saugerties.

-Looking for more fun on the farm?
-You'll find it in our Pick-Your-Own Guide, which offers plenty of farm destinations within the tristate area.
+Are you looking for more fun on the farm?
+You'll find it in our Pick-Your-Own Guide, which offers plenty of farm destinations within the tri-state area.